-This guidance has been arranged to align with national Planning Policy Statement 9: Biodiversity and Geological Conservation and is divided into sections dealing with various biodiversity features which should be protected and enhanced through the planning system.
+This guidance has been arranged to align with the National Planning Policy Framework (NPPF) and is divided into sections dealing with various biodiversity features which should be protected and enhanced through the planning system.

 In general, Sections 2 and 3 of the Guide outline those local features and sites that should be protected.
 Section 4 outlines opportunities to deliver local biodiversity enhancements.